 In Britain the law says that any motor vehicle constructed or adapted to carry more than 8 passengers (plus the driver) can use a bus lane, unless the word 'local' is included with the bus 'pictogram' on the bus lane road signs, in which case only vehicles providing a local bus service can use it.

-This kerbside bus lane in Turin, Italy, is partially protected from abuse by means of the same type of low-height physical devices as is used to protect part of the street tramway from abuse.
+The image below-right shows a kerbside bus lane in Turin, Italy, which is partially protected from abuse by means of the same type of low-height physical devices as is used to protect the street tramway from abuse.

-These bumps and flaps can be driven over but would be felt by the vehicle driver and especially with respect of the red flaps at the start of the bus lane theoretically could damage a vehicle.
+Whilst the bumps and flaps can be driven over their presence will be felt by the vehicle driver and especially with respect of the red flaps at the start of the bus lane theoretically could even damage a vehicle.

 Usually bus lanes are located along the inside (kerbside) lane of the road as this is convenient for passengers at kerbside bus stops.
 However these bus lanes are often blocked by parked vehicles forcing the buses to divert to the next lane - a process which frequently causes delays to buses and other road users alike.
 As a contrast because they cannot switch lanes trams usually use the road centre as this keeps the kerb free, for instance for vans delivering goods.